Beliavsky/Fortran-tools-on-GitHub/README.md

 [meson](https://github.com/mesonbuild/meson): next-generation build system

+[MinGW package for the Fortran package manager](https://github.com/awvwgk/mingw-w64-fpm-pkgbuild): provides package build instructions for the Fortran package manager (fpm) compatible with the MSYS2 toolchain.
+This project provides prebuilt MinGW packages at the release page.

 [mkhelper](https://github.com/skosukhin/mkhelper): collection of utilities to be used with GNU Autoconf and GNU Make for building Fortran projects, by skosukhin

 [run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos